 While the Euro Maspro children are not Shelter Kids, these “mass-produced” humans who cannot remember the traumatic brainwashing of their childhoods are unmistakably victims of the same kind of process.
 In “Clair de Lune,” Sue Sding, for instance, describes similar amnesia and horror of the abuse: “The secret within me is the same as the far side of the moon. […] It was just…there, one day.
 And as time has passed… …it has become a dark, black shadow that dwells within my soul. […] I have no memories of the time before I was six years old.”
 She adds that she is an orphan and that her earliest memory is seeing the moon, which as we know is associated with Kamui.
 As with the Shelter Kids, the adults confronting their existence in the Euro Maspro is explicitly identified as killing the past.
 One of Remy Fawzil’s “stock bodies” tells her, “This is no place for you.
 This is your birthplace… Kill your past.”

 According to Remy and Rits, there are eleven “children of revolution” who escaped the Euro Maspro.
 The identities of all eleven are unclear but include Mondo/Kodai Sumio, Step Sding, Sundance Shot (who is one of the Sumio clones), and Remy.
-(Sundance Mic is not one of them because he, plainly, did not escape the island.)
+(Sundance Mic is not one of these eleven because he, plainly, did not escape the island.)
 Emir Parkreiner, a Kamui, is a candidate: in “Smile,” Edo implies he is a Sumio clone (and he is definitely a Sumio analogue, carrying around a suitcase and living in a fugue state denying what he has done and who he is).
-But this timeline is impossible on the literal level.
+But including Emir in the timeline is impossible on the literal level.

 Arguably, no major physical Kamui/Ayame incarnation is present in Flower, Sun, and Rain.
 The bride and groom who marry at Canadelcazett Church in “Ave Maria,” Yuuri and Seiji, are Shelter Kids, presumably Ayame and Kamui, respectively.
 (Though it is possible, in an alternative reading, that they come from an earlier attempt at a shelter kids project that failed to inculcate the desired personalities and/or are Euro Maspro children.)
 They are a loving couple, friendly, and well-adjusted.
 Their conflict is only that Seiji feels he cannot live up to Yuuri’s ideals, but hearing beautiful organ music ends their anxiety about the future.
 The couple’s marriage carries no obvious metaphysical or political meaning.